snyk/cli/test/fixtures/demo-os/core/client/app/README.md

 * Use tags and elements appropriate for an HTML5 doctype (including self-closing tags)
 * Adhere to the [Recess CSS](http://markdotto.com/2011/11/29/css-property-order/) property order.
 * Always a space after a property's colon (.e.g, display: block; and not display:block;).
-* End all lines with a semi-colon.
+* End all lines with a semicolon.
 * For multiple, comma-separated selectors, place each selector on its own line.
 * Use js- prefixed classes for JavaScript hooks into the DOM, and never use these in CSS as per [Slightly Obtrusive JavaSript](http://ozmm.org/posts/slightly_obtrusive_javascript.html)
 * Avoid over-nesting CSS.
 Never nest more than 3 levels deep.